saras152/Finding_Lane_Lines_on_the_Road/README.md

 ![alt text][maskedcanny]
 ![alt text][hough]
 ![alt text][result]
+There were some instances where sometimes there were few lines of undesired slope that resulted in distorted lines.
+Such cases were also taken care of.
 ![alt text][horizontallines]
 ![alt text][shade_original]
 ![alt text][shadedlines]
+There were also few cases where there were no lines detected for one of the sides.
+Such cases were also taken care of.
 ![alt text][nolinesright_original]
 ![alt text][nolinesright]
+There were instances where the road texture changed, resulting in wrong calibration of the thresholds.
+These cases were also taken care of.
 ![alt text][brightroad]
 ![alt text][zigzaglines]